DavidBlavid/DavidBlavid/README.md

 And [more](https://github.com/DavidBlavid?tab=repositories)!

-If you want to contact me, write me a mail at david.rath [at] studium.uni-hamburg.de
+📬 If you want to contact me, write me a mail at david.rath [at] studium.uni-hamburg.de.